jefdaj/cryptoisland/src/posts/2025/07/16/introducing-bigtrees/index.md

 ## Using a `.bigtree` file

 These save the directory structure as well as the hash of each file and folder.
-They're used when you want to hash files once once and use the results multiple times.
+They're used when you want to hash files once and use the results multiple times.
 The command above could equivalently be written like so:

 ```.bash